 These applications are reviewed, public hearings are held and decisions are made as to which applications will be approved for recommendation at Town Meeting.
 Voters at Town Meeting will then vote yes or no on CPC recommendations.

 The following are the CPC funding requests that were approved at the May 2016 Town Meeting.

 The following is the CPC funding request that was approved at the November 2016 Town Meeting.

-The following are funding requests under consideration for the Spring 2017 Town Meeting.
+The following are funding requests that were approved at the May 2017 Town Meeting.